ZocoLini/compositor/PROCESS_AND_CHOICES.md

 ## Workspaces

 Having a limit of four windows isn't ideal.
-To overcome this limitation, I can introduce the concept of workspaces which I already saw in the Mir API.
+To overcome this limitation, I can introduce the concept of workspaces which I already saw in the Mir's API.
 Each workspace can hold up to four windows and, each time a fifth window is added, it will be placed in the next workspace.

 The first step is to track the created workspaces and the active one.